cerinawithasea/Automated-Telegram-Audiobook-Bot/README.md

 ## Troubleshooting

-1. **Bot not responding**:
-- Verify your BOT_TOKEN is correct
+1. **Upload Errors**:
-- Ensure you've started a chat with your bot
+- Ensure your API credentials are correct
+- Check your internet connection
-- Check if the bot has proper permissions
+- Verify group/channel permissions
+- Double-check the chat_id format (should include -100 prefix)

 2. **Metadata not showing**:
 - Verify your audiobook has proper metadata tags